pypeit/PypeIt/doc/spectrographs/mosfire.rst

 ``PypeIt`` is able to exclude those random slits from the slit tracing process.
 The parameter that controls the exclusion of detector regions from the slit edge tracing is **exclude_regions** in :ref:`edgetracepar`.
-By default, ``PypeIt`` excludes the regions where the random slits are for a `long2pos` mask, but if the users want to modify that, they can do it in the :doc:`pypeit_file` in the following way::
+By default, ``PypeIt`` excludes the regions where the random slits are for a `long2pos` mask, but if the users want to modify that, they can do it in the :doc:`../pypeit_file` in the following way::

     [calibrations]